aphp/edsnlp/docs/index.md

 # Getting started

-EDS-NLP provides a set of SpaCy components that are developed and used to extract information from clinical notes written in French.
+EDS-NLP provides a set of spaCy components that are developed and used to extract information from clinical notes written in French.

-If it's your first time with SpaCy, we recommend you familiarise yourself with some of their key concepts by looking at the "SpaCy 101" page.
+If it's your first time with spaCy, we recommend you familiarise yourself with some of their key concepts by looking at the "spaCy 101" page.

 ## Quick start